drbean/edit/steve/exercise.md

 A definition tries to conceptualize, or put into words, something which is real and in the world, something which exists independent of the words.
 As a result definitions are often not right.
 They fail to express the nature of the thing defined.

 Be critical of the following definitions.
 Remember, you're not arguing about the *thing being defined*.
 You're arguing about the *definition*.

+1. It is important to understand the point of view of the definition.

-It may be important to do some description of the thing.
+2. It may be important to do some description of the thing.
 But you should only do this to make clear why the definition is not good.

+3. It is important to say what's wrong with the definition.

-You may also want to provide a better definition, but this is not necessary.
+3. You may also want to provide a better definition, but this is not necessary.

+## Definitions to criticize

 1. Marriage at one point was regarded as "the union of a man and his wife."
 But nowadays, ...